cyber-hampter/Modulith/README.md

 }
 ```

-`SetEnabled` drives the lifecycle automatically — calling `OnExecute` on enable and `OnDisabled` on disable.
+`SetEnabled` drives the lifecycle automatically calling `OnExecute` on enable and `OnDisabled` on disable.
 Each feature is fully self-contained in its own folder under `Features/`.

 ### Generated Feature Stub

-Each feature is scaffolded as a pair of files ready to implement:
+Example:

 ```cpp
 // ESP.hpp